 The Cluck Bucket Buffalo Wing

 Do you want wingy?
 Don’t you think your mouth deserves a little party after selling all those brake pads?
 Picture it: crispy, smoky, juicy wings just dripping in spicy, buttery sauce.
 You get all excited and turn into Joe Joe the idiot circus boy with a pretty new pet While these take some time to prepare it’s better than that meat lover’s pizza in the trunk.
-And that’s why people like you, me Tommy, and Helen need to forge ahead.
+And that’s why people like you, me, Tommy, and Helen need to forge ahead.
 You want wingy.

 Ingredients